mjml/mirror-job/README.md

 Go to Customize -> Macros and create a macro.

-Choose PathMirror, then give it the name "Mirror Job".
+Choose PathMirror, then give it the name "Reverse Side Job".
 If you want a description, "Create or Update Reverse Side Job".
-You should give it an icon also, I use the double-pins icon to symbolize alignment pins.
+You should give it an icon for the toolbar button also, I use the double-pins icon to symbolize alignment pins.

-Now go to Customize -> Toolbars and on the right side, choose the Path workbench and create a subtoolbar with a name like "Mirroring".
+Now go to Customize -> Toolbars and on the right side, choose the Path workbench and create a subtoolbar with a name like "Reverse".
 On the left side where you see the available buttons, choose "Macros" from the drop-down list.
-You should see the Mirror Job macro that you just created.
-Use the right arrow to place it inside the Mirroring subtoolbar.
+You should see the Reverse Side Job macro that you just created.
+Use the right arrow to place it inside the Reverse subtoolbar.

-Now when you enter the Path workbench, your Mirroring subtoolbar should appear with its one Mirror Job button in the toolbar.
+Now when you enter the Path workbench, your Reverse subtoolbar should appear with its one Reverse Side Job in the toolbar.

 Usage